deanb4/A-Star-Search-Algorithm-Visualization/README.md

-# A* Algorithm with SFML
+# Algorithm Visualization with SFML

-This project implements the A* pathfinding algorithm using **SFML** for visualization.
+This project implements various alogrithms using **SFML** for visualization.
 Follow the instructions below to set up, build, and run the project.

+### A* Search Algorithm
 ## Tiles:
 - **Blue** = Start
 - **Red** = Goal